Embark on our 2018 Bourgogne Wine Study Tour with professional-level instruction on site coupled with a certificate program!

 Legend for meals included in your tour: B=Breakfast, L=Lunch, D=Dinner

 * Itinerary subject to change: every effort will be made to keep the itinerary as close as possible to what appears here; however, the final itinerary and estates/winemakers included may vary due to wine producer schedules, availability and factors beyond our control.
-The wine estates visited during this trip will all be of the highest quality.
+The wine producers visited during this trip will all be of the highest quality.
+As soon as we have confirmation from the producers that have accepted our visit, we will include them in the itinerary.

 - Instruction throughout by renowned Decanter columnist and wine educator Andrew Jefford

-- Deluxe, air-conditioned motor coach transportation throughout, with bottled water on-board
+- Deluxe, air-conditioned motor coach transportation throughout, including transfer on last day, with bottled water on-board

 - 5 nights at 3-star Hotel Ibis Style Beaune Centre in Beaune, double occupancy.

-- NOTE: if you prefer to stay at a 4-star hotel, we can offer a discount on the Study Trip.
+- NOTE: if you prefer to stay at a luxury hotel, we can offer a discount on this Study Trip.
 Please contact us for details.
+We recommend 5-star Hotel Le Cep.

-- 2 gastronomic dinners with fine wines, including one at a Michelin 1-star restaurant
+- 2 gastronomic dinners with fine wines, including two at Michelin 1-star restaurants

 - 5 delicious breakfasts